 Penile enhancement procedures range from manual exercises to surgical procedures.
 At present, there is no consensus in the scientific community of any non-surgical technique that permanently increases either the thickness or length of the erect penis that already falls into the normal range (4 to 6 inches).
 The surgical alteration of the penis, called Phalloplasty, involves, in almost every instance a change in the length and width or girth of the shaft.
 The changes are never made to the Corona, or head of the penis.
 In fact, most of the surgical changes that occur are cosmetic, and not in any manner associated with the biological mechanisms of how the penis works.

 Procedures can be performed individually or at the same time, depending on your goals and your body type.
-All penile enhancement surgical procedures are performed as outpatient procedures in our fully accredited surgical facilities.
-Procedures can be performed either under local anesthesia or general anesthesia.
+All penile enhancement surgical procedures are performed as Day care procedures in our fully accredited surgical facilities.
+Procedures can be performed either under Regional anesthesia or general anesthesia.

 A hidden penis or buried or concealed penis can occur due to multiple causes which include obesity, aging with an overlying fold of abdominal fat and skin, and a shortage of penile skin from chronic inflammation or an overly aggressive circumcision.
 Some men are born with a congenital fat pad that tends to make the penis indistinct.
 Various procedures are available to make the penis more visible.
 If excess skin and fat are present on the lower abdomen and pubis, the skin and fat are excised, elevating the pubic region and giving a more youthful appearance to the penis and genitalia.
 If fat only is present, liposuction or open surgical removal of the fat is performed.
 The skin of the pubis is sutured down to the underlying abdominal tissue, which prevents the penis from hiding in the pubic area.
 The skin at the base of the penis and scrotum is sutured to the erectile bodies, preventing the penis from retracting into fat or into the scrotum.
 The extent of the operation depends on the severity of the deformity.